CBDatCMU/cluster-documentation/docs/source/advanced/spack.md

 If the command returns a version number, OpenMPI has been built and linked successfully on the compute node.

-## Example Workflow 2: Bioinformatics Workflo
+## Example Workflow 2: Bioinformatics Workflow

 **Use case:**
 A researcher needs a reproducible and isolated environment for RNA-seq analysis using tools such as HISAT2, Samtools, and Python scientific libraries.